HEE's plans for consolidating to a smaller number of regional library management systems

 Yorkshire and the Humber (YorCat)

-All 20 NHS organisations in Yorkshire and the Humber are joining together to join the YorCat regional LMS.
+A consortium of all 20 NHS organisations in Yorkshire and the Humber (YorCat).

-The first phase of YorCat goes live in December 2023 and additional phases will join throughout 2024.
+The first phase of YorCat went live in December 2023 and additional phases will join in phases during 2024.
 A YorCat Futures workspace is available for Yorkshire and the Humber library staff.

 If you have an enquiry or would like to be linked to your regional team, please contact the Service desk.